 Ginger, found in Her Tea, is used to assist with heart Qi, it is gently warming in nature and interacts with both the heart and kidney.

 Lotus, found in Sleep Tea is used to tonify the spleen.

-Ingredients in Tiny Tea work to nourish the gut, spleen included.
+Ingredients in Digestive Herbs work to nourish the gut, spleen included.

 From a Chinese Medicine perspective, we focus a lot on the energy of the kidneys to support good hormone balance.
 Ingredients in Sex Tea go to work on the kidneys to stimulate functionality and enhance kidney Qi.

 Du zhong, found in Energy Tea is used to treat the kidneys and liver.

 Pu gong yin is used in treating conditions of the lungs and is found in Hangover Tea and Anti-C Tea

 Chrysanthemum, in Happy Tea is used to disperse wind and clear heat, assisting the lung meridian.